Liberal Judaism (United Kingdom): History

 West London and the two other nonconformist synagogues that withdrew from the authority of Chief Rabbi Hermann Adler, which would much later be the basis for the Movement for Reform Judaism, were scarcely motivated by deep conviction.
 Religious life among English Jews was quite conservative, characterised by adherence to largely traditional forms on the official level, and general apathy among the masses.
 The rise of Unitarianism, offering a universal message to acculturated upper classes of Anglo-Jewry, was accompanied by a wave of conversions, at a time when the Suffragette movement drew attention to the marginal role of women in synagogues.
 Montefiore and a small circle of friends, including Lily Montagu and Israel Abrahams, were spurred into action.
 He served as spiritual leader, while Montagu was the main organiser and administrator.

 On 16 February 1902, during a meeting attended by 70 people at the home of Ernest Louis and Henrietta Franklin, they founded the Jewish Religious Union.
 A first prayer was conducted on 18 October.
 Seating was mixed and women received a growing role.
 On 4 February 1911, they became institutionalised upon the opening of the Liberal Jewish Synagogue at London, in which Hebrew Union College graduate Rabbi Israel Mattuck officiated.
 From 500 congregants, they rose to 1,500 by the end of World War I. Two other congregations in London and one in Liverpool were founded until 1928, as well as one offshoot among Mumbai's Bene Israel, headed by sisters Leah and Jerusha Jhirad.
 The JRU was a founding member of the World Union for Progressive Judaism.
 It benefited to no significant extent from the great immigration of German Jewish refugees, who found it too radical and flocked to establish nonconformist synagogues of their own, eventually creating the Movement for Reform Judaism.
 In 1944, the JRU (which added the words "for the Advancement of Liberal Judaism" to its name in 1911) was reorganised as the "Union of Liberal and Progressive Synagogues".
 It had 11 member congregations in 1949 and continued to grow.
 In the postwar years, its main leader was Rabbi John D. Rayner.

+In 1955, Liberal Judaism became what is believed to be the first Jewish movement in the modern age to accept equilineal descent – that Jewish status can be inherited from either parent (whether mother or father) where a child is brought up as Jewish.
+This was later adopted, in 1983, by the Central Conference of American (Progressive) Rabbis and, in 2015, by the British Reform movement.
+It therefore became a founding principle of Britain's new Progressive movement formed when Liberal and Reform merged – as well as a practice of many other Progressive/Reform movements around the world.